Costont/EV-Analysis/README.md

         - 2020 - 2029: 153% Increase

-### Recommindations
+### Recommendations

-  To reach the propose ZEV program goals would require increasing the number of public charging stations.
+  To reach the propose ZEV program goals would require increasing the number of public charging stations in every county.

 ### Methods Use